 Quickstart: Create a virtual network using PowerShell

-A virtual network enables Azure resources, such as virtual machines (VM), to communicate privately with each other, and with the internet.
+A virtual network lets Azure resources, like virtual machines (VMs), communicate privately with each other, and with the internet.
 In this quickstart, you learn how to create a virtual network.
 After creating a virtual network, you deploy two VMs into the virtual network.
-You then connect to one VM from the internet, and communicate privately between the two VMs.
+You then connect to the VMs from the internet, and communicate privately over the virtual network.

 Launch Azure Cloud Shell